In this PowerPoint tutorial I’ll show you how to create and edit gradient elements in PowerPoint.

 How to Create Gradient Elements

 1. Right-click the element you want to turn gradient and select ‘Format Shape’ from the menu.
-On the panel that open on your left side, select Gradient Fill.
+On the panel that opens on your left side, select Gradient Fill.

 2. Edit the gradient stops.
 For this gradient I only use 2 stops, the beginning and end, so delete the ones in the middle by selecting them and pressing delete.
 Now select the first stop and set the color to the first accent color of your theme.
 Then select the last stop and set that to the second accent color of the theme and there you go, your gradient is ready.